grafana/k6-operator/README.md

 >
 > This project is **experimental** and changes a lot between commits.
 > Use at your own risk.

+`k6io/operator` is a kubernetes operator for running distributed k6 tests in your cluster.

 ## Setup